FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Mansell, Mansel, Mancell, Mauncell and others.

-More information is included under the topic Early Mancell Notables in all our PDF Extended History products.
+More information is included under the topic Early Mancell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Mansell settled in Virginia in 1653; William Mansell arrived in Maryland in 1731; Robert Mansell settled in Boston in 1679.